 Dealer Data – If you apply for bourse space at any official PNNA show or convention (including the fall convention in cooperation with the Willamette Coin Club), the PNNA will retain your data as specified above, but may also perform business reference or background checks as deemed necessary for the security and integrity of its conventions.
 All information derived from such checks will remain confidential.
 Basic information about PNNA dealers, such as business name and location, and name(s) of the primary individual(s) involved with the business, may be published and become part of the permanent record.

 Convention Attendance Data – If you attend a PNNA show or convention, you will be requested to register for security reasons, and (optionally) to enter any prize drawings offered.
-The PNNA does not currently check IDs, but reserves the right to do so.
+The PNNA does not currently check IDs (except for dealers or to pick up prizes) but reserves the right to do so.
 Registration data is subject to the data provisions outlined above, and will only be used for official purposes, including to mail you any prize you win, and to mail you an advertising postcard or letter for future shows or conventions within the data retention period.
-The PNNA may also videotape persons entering its shows or conventions for security purposes.
-Video data will not be publicly disclosed or posted.

 Badging Data – PNNA or ANA-issued photo ID badges are required for PNNA dealers and are optional for PNNA life members.
 Badging data, including photos, are subject to the data provisions outlined above.
 Photos will not be used for other purposes without your permission.

-Donor Data – If you choose to make a donation to the PNNA, you may choose what information you want published, or may choose to remain anonymous.
+Donor Data – If you choose to donate to the PNNA, you may choose what information you want published, or may choose to remain anonymous.
 The PNNA may also limit the donor information that it publishes.